-National Water and Sanitation Master Plan
+National Water and Sanitation Master Plan (NW&SMP)

-The development of the National Water and Sanitation Master Plan aims at mobilising the commitment and efforts of all role players and stakeholders in the water and sanitation sector towards collectively achieving the desired future state of the sector, as defined by government's vision, goals and targets until 2030 (NDP, Sustainable Development Goals, MTSFs and other key drivers).
+The development of the NW&SMP aims at mobilising the commitment and efforts of all role players and stakeholders in the water and sanitation sector towards collectively achieving the desired future state of the sector, as defined by the government's vision, goals and targets until 2030 (NDP, Sustainable Development Goals, MTSFs and other key drivers).
 It will provide a critical overview of the present state in the sector and the key challenges it is currently facing, together with a consolidated plan of actions required to enable the achievement of the set targets.

-The plan of actions includes a detailed schedule of consolidated and prioritised interventions, actions, investments, projects and initiatives.
+The plan of actions include a detailed schedule of consolidated and prioritised interventions, actions, investments, projects and initiatives.
 For each action, the plan defines specific intermediate and final targets, the parties responsible for their achievement, the deadlines for delivery and the estimated costs or other required resources.
-The achievements will be monitored and evaluated annually by a dedicated project management unit managed by the DWS.
-The master plan will be updated bi-annually to reflect the dynamics in the sector.
+The achievements will be monitored and evaluated annually by a dedicated project management unit managed by the DHS.
+The NW&SMP will be updated bi-annually to reflect the dynamics in the sector.
 It will act as the implementation tool for the Water and Sanitation Resources and Services Strategy, and the two documents will be aligned.